hasura/learn-graphql/tutorials/backend/backend-stack/tutorial-site/content/languages/java.md

 Java is a high-level, class-based, object-oriented programming language with as few implementation dependencies as possible.
 Learn more at [the official website](https://www.java.com/).

-The following guide covers common backend application tasks using [Spring Boot](https://spring.io/projects/spring-boot/) and how they can tie into Hasura.
+The following guide covers common backend application tasks, such as creating REST endpoints using [Spring Boot](https://spring.io/projects/spring-boot/).
+We also go over how to integrate your Java app with Hasura.
 We will be using [Gradle](https://gradle.org/) for dependencies.

 New to Hasura?
 The Hasura GraphQL Engine makes your data instantly accessible over a real-time GraphQL API so that you can build and ship modern, performant apps and APIs 10x faster.
 Hasura connects to your databases, REST and GraphQL endpoints, and third-party APIs to provide a unified, connected, real-time, secured GraphQL API for all your data.
 Check out [the documentation](https://hasura.io/docs/latest/index/).